it-novum/openitcockpit-agent/README.md

 ```

 ## Developer installation
-do you want to modify the source code of the openITCOCKPIT Monitoring Agent?
+Do you want to modify the source code of the openITCOCKPIT Monitoring Agent?
 If yes follow this guide to getting started.

 1. Clone this repository
 ```